The Paramedic Association of Canada, in conjunction with the Canadian Medical Association, defines 4 levels of pre-hospital EMS care:

 Course Completion Requirements:

-Successful completion of the Canadian Red Cross Emergency Medical Responder Course is based on 100% attendance, completion of two practical scenarios (one medical and one trauma), and an 80% or better mark on a knowledge examination.
+Successful completion of the Canadian Red Cross Emergency Medical Responder Course is based on 100% attendance, completion of two practical scenarios (one medical and one trauma), and a 75% or higher mark on a knowledge examination.

-Upon successful completion of the Canadian Red Cross Emergency Medical Responder course you will receive Canadian Red Cross certification in Emergency Medical Responder, CPR-HCP, and AED.
-These certifications are valid for 3 years, and are nationally recognized.
+Upon successful completion of the Canadian Red Cross Emergency Medical Responder course you will receive Red Cross certification that is valid for 3 years and is nationally recognized.